open/close all folders

 - Devil May Cry's Dante is a Gun Fu master, though his various swords are his more prominent weapon.

-- In Devil May Cry II, it's even possible to hover in midair by firing both pistols downwards.
+- In Devil May Cry 2, it's even possible to hover in midair by firing both pistols downwards.

-- Devil May Cry III takes it to the next level.
+- Video Game/Devil May Cry 3 takes it to the next level.
 On a double jump, you can flip upside down, spin and shoot, flip back up, flip upside down AGAIN, spin and shoot, and flip back up in time to land on your feet.

 - In Shadow Hearts: From The New World one of the available characters is a towering Native American who uses Gun Fu with six-shooters in Guns Akimbo.
 His Special Power is actually CALLED 'GUN-FU' - and his basic attacks are actually Kung-Fu katas with gunshots.

 - Yuna goes from shy White Magician Girl to brave Gun Fu expert in two years.

 - The videogame Bayonetta takes this trope to its illogical extreme: Guns Akimbo for both hands and feet, which is the fighting style of the Umbra Witches.
 How can they fire the guns on their feet, you may ask?
 They're witches — and this is just the simplest use of their magic.

 - This is Noel's fighting style in the Fighting Game BlazBlue.
 Ironically, her long-ranged combat is almost nonexistent.